 |Vancouver Convention Centre||61 km|

 Good - 7.3 (12 reviews)

-If you can be flexible with supplier location in Vancouver, you'll likely get the best deal from Routes Car & Truck Rentals, Thrifty or Alamo.
+If you can be flexible with supplier location in Vancouver, you'll likely get the best deal from Thrifty, Routes Car & Truck Rentals or Enterprise.

 Motorways, single carriageways and urban roads in Vancouver are subject to different speed limits.
 Motorways are set to a limit of 120 km/h, with single carriageway roads slightly lower at 110 km/h.
 City and urban road speed limits do vary so always look out for signs, generally they are set at 60 km/h.